Ranitidine: List of recalls

 In November 2019, Aurobindo Pharma, Amneal Pharmaceuticals, American Health Packaging, Golden State Medical Supply, and Precision Dose recalled some lots of ranitidine tablets, capsules, and syrup.

-In December 2019, Glenmark Pharmaceutical Inc., USA, recalled some lots of ranitidine tablets.
+In December 2019, Glenmark Pharmaceutical recalled some lots of ranitidine tablets.

-In January 2020, Appco Pharma LLC and Northwind Pharmaceuticals recalled some lots of ranitidine tablets and capsules.
+In January 2020, Appco Pharma and Northwind Pharmaceuticals recalled some lots of ranitidine tablets and capsules.

 In February 2020, American Health Packaging recalled some lots of ranitidine tablets manufactured by Amneal Pharmaceuticals.

-In April 2020, the FDA requested a manufacturer's market withdrawal of ranitidine, meaning that ranitidine products would not be available for prescription or over-the-counter sale in the U.S.
+In April 2020, the FDA requested a manufacturer's market withdrawal of ranitidine, meaning that ranitidine products would not be available for prescription or over-the-counter sale in the US.

-In April 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency recommended the suspension of all ranitidine medicines in the European Union because of the presence of low levels of NDMA.
-Text was copied from this source which is © European Medicines Agency.
+In April 2020, the Committee for Medicinal Products for Human Use of the European Medicines Agency recommended the suspension of all ranitidine medicines in the European Union because of the presence of unacceptable levels of NDMA.
+Text was copied from this source which is copyright European Medicines Agency.
 Reproduction is authorized provided the source is acknowledged.
-In June 2020, a ranitidine manufacturer requested a re-examination of the CHMP's April 2020 opinion.

-In December 2020, the EMA confirmed its recommendation to suspend all ranitidine medicines in the European Union.
+A ranitidine manufacturer requested a re-examination of the decision, but in December 2020, the EMA confirmed its recommendation to suspend all ranitidine medicines in the European Union.
 The UK National Health Service (NHS) Web site as of December 2021 said "Ranitidine is not currently available in the UK or globally...
-It's not yet known whether it will be available again in future".
+It's not yet known whether it will be available again in future."
+A March 2024 review left the message up.

-On 1 July 2021 Solara Active Pharma Sciences, which supplies ranitidine active pharmaceutical ingredient (API), said that it had mitigated the risks of the formation of NDMA during the manufacturing of ranitidine API.
-The company was granted a revised certificate by the European Directorate for the Quality of Medicines and Healthcare, which proves that the API complies with European rules. in October 2021 Accord Healthcare was considering the possible reintroduction of ranitidine, but GlaxoSmithKline, Sanofi, and Teva said they had no plans to reintroduce the drug.
+In 2021, Solara Active Pharma Sciences, which supplies ranitidine active pharmaceutical ingredient (API), said that it had mitigated the risks of the formation of NDMA during the manufacturing of ranitidine API.
+The company was granted a revised certificate by the European Directorate for the Quality of Medicines and Healthcare, which proves that the API complies with certain European rules.
+GlaxoSmithKline, Sanofi, and Teva said they had no plans to reintroduce the drug in the EU, but Accord Healthcare considered the possible reintroduction of ranitidine.
+However a control strategy regarding NDMA formation through the end of the product's shelf life, despite heat, time and digestion due to endogenous formation from the API, would be required.

 Pharmacology

 Mechanism of action

 Ranitidine is a competitive, reversible inhibitor of the action of histamine at the histamine H2 receptors found in gastric parietal cells.
 This results in decreased gastric acid secretion and gastric volume, and reduced hydrogen ion concentration.
+Ranitidine's acid-lowering effect is more pronounced for basal and nocturnal acid secretion than it is for food-stimulated acid secretion.
+Additional indirect effects of ranitidine are decreased pepsin secretion and increased nitrate-reducing bacterial flora.